section-engineering-education/engineering-education/content/articles/core-concepts-of-django-to-master/index.md

 Template consists of static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.
 Majorly, this represent what will render to page for user as interface.

-This is most cases your HTMl boiler plate that will be shown to users whenver they come to the rendered uri.
+This is most cases your HTML boiler plate that will be shown to users whenver they come to the rendered uri.

 ### 3. DJANGO ADMIN INTERFACE